Five Common Reasons a Court Revokes Parenting Time or Visitation

 The best interests of a child are always in the paramount concern in custody, and parenting time matters.
 If a court deems the location of visitation to be unsafe, a judge can and likely will suspend visitation until more suitable arrangements are made.Involvement in Criminal Activity

 If a noncustodial parent is believed to be involved in criminal activity, a court may suspend or revoke parenting.
 Of course, in the United States a person is innocent until proven guilty in the criminal justice system.
 The standard is not as strong when the issue is suspending visitation on a temporary basis when evidence is presented to support a reasonable belief that the noncustodial parent is involved in criminal activity.

 A custodial parent who believes visitation needs to be suspended or revoked as well as a noncustodial parent trying to defend such action are examples to individuals very much in need of legal representation.
 Proceedings centering on the revocation of parenting time or visitation are among the most complex and emotionally challenging types of legal proceedings in the US justice system.
-If you have any questions concerning parenting time, call the Law Offices Of Peter Van Aulen at 201-845- 7400 for a free consultation.
+If you have any questions concerning parenting time, call the Law Offices Of Peter Van Aulen at 201-845- 7400 for a free initial consultation.